Me & donQmedia

 My film degree was earned more than thirty years ago when home computers were the fodder of science fiction and 16mm film was the medium of independent filmmakers.
 When I returned to college to become an elementary school teacher I didn’t know when, or if, I would ever return to filmmaking.
 However, photography and filmmaking found it’s way into my classroom through recording experimental data, such as plant growth, and having the students run the school newspaper and website.
 We also created an animated art film every year for art class; one of the advantages of teaching all of the subjects.

 Now, after twenty-five years in the classroom, I’ve decided to pursue making short films again, but this time using software instead of clay puppets or animation cels.
-As I work at developing my skills and processes this site will record some of that journey, as well as offer anyone interested a look into what I’ve discovered as I venture forth.
+As I work at developing my skills and processes donQmedia will record some of what I’ve learned.
+I’m offering free tutorials and information through donQmedia in hopes that visitors find something they can use in their filmmaking journey.

 1Bayliss, Robert.
 “What Don Quixote Means (Today).”
 Comparative Literature Studies, 43.4 (2007): 382 – 97.
 DOI: 10.1353/cls.2007.0010